getredash/website/src/pages/kb/data-sources/querying-urls.md

 {% callout info %}

 The `JSON` data source is currently only available as part of SaaS Redash.
 This page will be updated when it is added to the Open Source version as well.
+This is expected in the next major version release (version 8).

 {% endcallout %}